Fifth Amendment to the Constitution of the Maldives

 The Fifth Amendment to the Constitution of the Maldives was amended on 8 December 2019.
-This amendment now states the terms for the councils as well as voting for members of the council.
+This amendment states the terms for the councils as well as voting for members of the council.

 History

 The bill was sponsored by Mohamed Aslam on 8 October 2019.
 The bill later passed in the People's Majlis, with an overwhelming support on 3 December 2019.
 President Ibrahim Mohamed Solih ratified it on 8 December 2019.